 How long have they been in the field?

-What are their experiences with purebred Yorkies and what is their background?
+What are their experiences with purebred Yorkies, and what is their background?

 2. Do your due diligence

 Don’t settle for the first breeder if you want a Yorkie pup.
 First, research your options and compare them to any other purchase.
 Next, call the breeders you are most comfortable with and discuss the process—next, schedule face-to-face meetings.
-These things will require time and effort but they are well worth the effort.
+These things will require time and effort, but they are worth the effort.
 Don’t let factors like distance influence your final choice.
-You shouldn’t rush this decision.
-Take your time and visit several facilities.
+It would help if you didn’t rush this decision.
+Instead, take your time and visit several facilities.
 Remember that breeders can also be salespeople.
-So even if they tell you the truth and answer your questions, they still want to sell.
+So, even if they tell you the truth and answer your questions, they still want to sell.

 To see their space, you need to walk into it.
 Do not just trust their words.
-It is important to ensure that your puppies live in a safe and happy environment.
+Ensuring that your puppies live in a safe and happy environment is essential.
 This will have a positive impact on their mental and physical health.
 Each puppy should receive a kennel with water and a food bowl.
 Professional breeders are trustworthy and will not hesitate to show you their facilities.
 They have nothing to hide.
 A breeder who acts shady or tries to avoid this stage is likely to be trying to sell their animals.

 3. Do not go to puppy mills

 A puppy mill is worse than a poor breeder.
 These large corporations breed puppies in poor conditions to make a profit.
 They should be avoided at all costs.
-They are not only unethical breeding methods that can be harmful to the mother dogs but they also provide horrible living conditions for their puppies.
+They are unethical breeding methods that can harm the mother dogs and provide horrible living conditions for their puppies.
 These dogs are neglected and often become traumatized at an early age.
 Dogs become anxious due to a lack of socialization and rough handling.

 In addition, many puppies get sick from unsanitary conditions, such as parvovirus and giardia.
-Overbreeding dogs without any medical testing or consideration of their health leads to litters that are susceptible to genetic diseases and other health problems as they grow.
+Overbreeding dogs without any medical testing or consideration of their health leads to litter susceptible to genetic diseases and other health problems as they grow.
 You are supporting puppy mill business practices by buying from these places.
 There is always a demand for the supply.

 4. Visitation at an early stage

-After you have chosen a breeder, make sure you visit the puppy’s home.
+After choosing a breeder, make sure you visit the puppy’s home.
 This is a common step that pet owners skip.
 You don’t have to keep a puppy in your home if it is too young.
 Take a look at how the puppy interacts with other puppies.
 This will give you an insight into the personality and sociability of your puppy.
 Visit a litter to see which puppies are the shyest or most active.
 Then, you can choose one depending on what you prefer.
 You can also check for behavioral or medical issues in Yorkies and their siblings by visiting them early.

-You can also ensure that the breeder has completed all necessary vaccinations, such as heartworm and parasite treatment.
-You will be responsible for paying any additional costs if your pet does not receive the necessary checkups.
-It is the responsibility of the breeder to inquire if they will cover these costs before you pay and collect all pertinent medical paperwork.
+You can also ensure the breeder has completed all necessary vaccinations, such as heartworm and parasite treatment.
+You will be responsible for additional costs if your pet does not receive the necessary checkups.
+The breeder must inquire if they will cover these costs before you pay and collect all pertinent medical paperwork.
 Make sure to ask about any vet visits that are not included.
 If you are new to Yorkie care, ask for help and information.

 5. Health check